MicrosoftDocs/customer-insights/ci-docs/manage-environments.md

 ---
 title: "Manage environments"
-description: Learn how to to manage existing Customer Insights environments as an admin." ms.date: 08/15/2022 ms.subservice: audience-insights ms.topic: how-to
+description: Learn how to to manage existing Customer Insights environments as an admin. ms.date: 08/15/2022 ms.subservice: audience-insights ms.topic: how-to